 There are just 6 guests rooms.
 Half have gorgeous views over the canal and all use a colourful mix of Ikea style and vintage elegance to create their individual theme (names include Africa, Baroque and Primavera).
-Downstairs there’s a great little café-bar for breakfast, and in 2012 a cocktail bar was added where classic mixes are served alongside house specialties.
+Downstairs there’s a great little café-bar for breakfast, and a cocktail bar where classic mixes are served alongside house specialties.
 The perfect place for a nightcap after an evening spent at one of city’s eateries.

 - Great location, great price and great views